 Management of Information Technology

 It is perhaps useful to distinguish between the CIO (Chief Information Officer) and the CTO (Chief Technology Officer).
 These are defined differently by different people.
 I think of the CIO as the person tasked with operationalizing IT, putting it into practice.
-This creative endeavor is hence closer to the programmer category than the sysadmin category and thus is the more valuable position within IT management.
+This creative endeavor is hence closer to the programmer category than the sysadmin category.
 The CTO, on the other hand, has the task of accurately appreciating new IT which is also valuable to Business, especially giving the rapid change in the field.